 When was the last time you had your foot measured?

-Now let’s look at this man's foot.
-His left foot measures, (read the blue) 10.5 Length, C/D width, and about 12 on arch length.
+Here is another example with a larger foot.
+Their left foot measures, 10.5 Length, C/D width, and about 12 on arch length.

-His right foot is a little over 11 length, C/D width and 12.5 arch length.
+In this example, the right foot is a little over 11 in length, C/D width and 12.5 arch length.

-Again, where he could fit into a size 11 shoe, he fits much better into a 12.
-His foot stays in place with the Oboz O FIT insole, it flexes in the proper spot and it is comfortable.
+Again, where they could fit into a size 11 shoe, they fit much better into a 12.
+We check our indicator factors and their foot stays in place with an Oboz O FIT insole.
+Lastly, their foot flexes in the proper spot and the shoe feels comfortable.

 Now that you've measured your foot using a Brannock device, you'll be able to find the best footwear for you.
 To learn more about the different Oboz styles check out our Shoe Finder.

 To test out a Brannock device for yourself, visit your local Oboz Dealer.
 To find your shoe fit at home using a more bare-bones method, check out this video with Dave from our Outreach & Training team.